This is our review of the best harness for Rottweilers in 2022.

 - Herders: Even today, Rottweilers are very commonly used as herding dogs.
 They were initially bred for herding in Rome, and it remains a part of their DNA.
 They are fast, energetic, strong, intelligent, and loyal, making them ideal herding dogs.

 How do I stop my Rottweiler from pulling on the lead?

 Invest in a front leash clip – it makes it easier for you to hold your dog back when you are trying to stop them.
 Keep consistent with your training, so stop or try walking in the other direction when they pull.
-You could try a Halti dog harness but not all dogs like them.
+We have a full post about stopping Rottweilers from pulling on a lead here.

 What size harness do Rottweilers need?

 Finding the right size harness for your Rottweiler will depend on their age, weight, and height.
 You will need to measure them correctly before purchasing a harness.
 Usually its a large or extra large

 Conclusion and Top Pick